allen0lee/eacodetest/README.md

 d. construct the result in a string and show it in terminal window or a html page

 #### 3. How to run this demo
-This demo is built with Node.js.
+This demo is built using Express and Node.js.
 Before running this demo, in the demo directory, type the following in terminal window: npm i
 Then to run the demo, type: npm start
 Open your browser, type localhost:8080 in address bar, then a home page should appear, click button 'get data' to see the result, or you can see it in the terminal window.

+#### 4. Issues
+Sometimes the API stops working if too many requests are being made, as a result, the demo will not respond.
+Error messages will be shown on terminal.
+The page needs to be reloaded in order to see the result.